tr1ck3r/jwt-this/README.md

       --version                version for jwt-this
 ```

-## Firefly Claims
+## Venafi Firefly Claims

-By default, *Firefly* looks for claims prefixed by `venafi-firefly` in the JWTs presented by its clients.
+By default, *Firefly* looks for claims prefixed by `venafi-firefly` in JWTs presented by its API clients.
-For some enterprise identity providers it can be challenging or undesirable to define such claims so
+It can be challenging or undesirable to define such claims using some enterprise identity providers, so it is
-*Firefly* can be configured to look for alternative configuration and policy claims.  `jwt-this` can be
+possible to configure *Firefly* v1.4.1 (and higher) to look for alternative configuration and policy claim
-used to simulate this situation by setting the following environment variables before execution:
+names. `jwt-this` can be used to simulate this situation by setting the following environment variables:

 | Environment Variable       | Default Name                      |
 |----------------------------|-----------------------------------|